The 20 Best Juvenile Myoclonic Epilepsy Doctors Near Me in Massachusetts, US

 Offers Telehealth

-William House is a Neurologist in Springfield, Massachusetts.
+William House is a Neurologist practicing medicine in Springfield, Massachusetts.
 Dr. House is rated as a Distinguished provider by MediFind in the treatment of Juvenile Myoclonic Epilepsy.
-His top areas of expertise are Seizures, Epilepsy, Generalized Tonic-Clonic Seizure, and Memory Loss.
-Dr. House is currently accepting new patients.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Epilepsy, Generalized Tonic-Clonic Seizure, and Memory Loss.

 Learn about our expert tiers